This Green Pepper Jelly recipe is super easy to make and goes great over a block of cream cheese with some wheat-thin crackers.

 A couple of years ago, I was given a Ball Preserving and Canning book and let me tell you — if you are planning on trying to can, then you need to have a copy of this book.
 It is the bible of canning– no joke.

 For me, I like canning recipes that don't require a pressure cooker for canning, but if you are going to make things like green beans and such you will need one.
-However, this recipe uses the other method of canning — the water bath.

 I picked up these really cute jelly jars on Amazon.
 They always make them with the cutest designs from quilted to plain and sometimes you can get them in the prettiest blue color.
-They look great when you pass them on as gifts.

-Also, if you are going to can, you don't need these items, but they are very helpful — Ball Jar Lifter and a Ball Collapsible Jar Funnel.
-Trust me when I say you will want these two items because it will make your life so much easier when you make your jelly.
+Also, if you are going to can, you don't need these items, but they are very helpful — a Ball Jar Lifter and a Ball Collapsible Jar Funnel.

-How to Make Green Pepper Jelly
+How to Make Hot Pepper Jelly

 I use my Ninja processor because it does such a fabulous job.
 It eliminates me having to use both a blender and a food processor.
 It does the job of both.

 You can use any brand you like, but the one I trust more than any other is Certo.
 It's pretty inexpensive and goes a long way.
+If you don't want to use pectin, you can add citric acid or lemon juice to acts as a natural thickener.

 Here is how to sterilize the jars